muhannadsalkini/E-commerce-web-socket/README.md

 ## **Project Overview**

-Wavy Threads is an e-commerce platform for clothing, targeting young and middle-aged audiences.
 This backend API handles operations such as user authentication, product management, and order processing.
 It is designed to be scalable and secure, with features like JWT-based authentication and Express-validator for input validation.

 ## **Features**